School Notification Alerts

 - Local news stations

-In the event of closures or late starts, we will send out an email and text notification (must opt-in to receive text notifications) to primary guardians that have supplied their information to their student's school.
+In the event of closures or late starts, we will send out an email to primary guardians that have supplied their information to their student's school.

 School Bus Snow Routes